Sanjulaarora/Schedulrr/README.md

 ## Features

-- **User Authentication**: Integrated Clerk for secure and streamlined account creation and login, providing a hassle-free user authentication experience.
+- **User Authentication**: Integrated **Clerk** for secure and streamlined account creation and login, providing a hassle-free user authentication experience.
 - **Personalized Dashboard**: Users are redirected to a customized dashboard with a unique link for booking public meetings, making it easy for others to schedule appointments.
-- **Efficient Data Management**: NeonDB and Prisma are used for reliable event and user data storage, ensuring optimal performance and data integrity.
+- **Efficient Data Management**: **NeonDB** and **Prisma** are used for reliable event and user data storage, ensuring optimal performance and data integrity.
-- **Automated Scheduling**: Automated calendar event creation and email invitations for scheduled meetings using Google APIs, improving convenience for both users and invitees.
+- **Automated Scheduling**: Automated calendar event creation and email invitations for scheduled meetings using **Google APIs**, improving convenience for both users and invitees.
-- **Responsive Design**: Built with Tailwind CSS and Shadcn UI for a responsive and visually appealing interface, ensuring a great user experience across devices.
+- **Responsive Design**: Built with **Tailwind CSS** and Shadcn UI for a responsive and visually appealing interface, ensuring a great user experience across devices.
-- **Input Validation**: Leveraged Zod for robust input validation, ensuring data integrity and preventing potential errors during scheduling.
+- **Input Validation**: Leveraged **Zod** for robust input validation, ensuring data integrity and preventing potential errors during scheduling.

 ## Tech Stack